remotesynth/remotesynth.github.io/_posts/2019-06-21-javascript-const.md

 Again, this is where the confusion around `const` seems to emanate from.
 If you are using `const` with [JavaScript primitive types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Primitive_values) (i.e. boolean, number, string, etc.), it'll behave the way you might expect (any reassignment generates an error).
 But, when using `const` with [JavaScript objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Objects) (including arrays, functions, etc.), that object is still mutable, meaning properties of that object can still be changed.

-For a more detailed look at scoping around `let` and `const`, check out "[Variables and scoping in ECMAScript 6](http://2ality.com/2015/02/es6-scoping.html)" by Axel Rauschmayer.
+For a more detailed look at scoping around `let` and `const`, there is a whole chapter in "[JavaScript for Impatient Programmers](https://exploringjs.com/impatient-js/ch_variables-assignment.html#const)" on `let` and `const` by Axel Rauschmayer.

 ## Should You Use Const?